allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 After the validation of JSON is done, the parsing of the import map will check whether the values(URLs) in the Module specifier maps are valid.

-If there's any invalid URL, the value of the entry in the module specifier map will be marked as invalid.
-Later when the Javascript engine is trying to resolve the module specifier, if the resolution result is the invalid value, the resolution will fail and throw a **TypeError**.
+If the map contains an invalid URL, the value of the entry in the module specifier map will be marked as invalid.
+Later when the browser is trying to resolve the module specifier, if the resolution result is the invalid value, the resolution will fail and throw a **TypeError**.